Art Therapy (MEd) Concentration

 FAQs: Art Therapy Concentration

-Once you are admitted to the program, you may request to transfer up to 6 credit hours if your UofL advisor approves the request.
+Once you are admitted to the program, you may request to transfer up to six credit hours if your UofL advisor approves the request.
 Transfer requests are then submitted to the School of Interdisciplinary and Graduate Studies.